 Editor's note: The conditions to trigger a slice selection in the Initial AMF are FFS

 4b.
-[Conditional] NSSF to Initial AMF: Slice Selection response (AMF Set or list of AMF addresses, Allowed NSSAI, [NSI ID], [NRF], [List of rejected (S-NSSAI(s), cause value(s))]).
+[Conditional] NSSF to Initial AMF: Slice Selection response (AMF Set or list of AMF addresses, Allowed NSSAI, [Mapping Of Allowed NSSAI], [NSI ID], [NRF], [List of rejected (S-NSSAI(s), cause value(s))]).

-The NSSF returns to initial AMF the Allowed NSSAI and the target AMF Set or, based on configuration, the list of candidate AMF(s).
+The NSSF returns to initial AMF the Allowed NSSAI, optionally the Mapping Of Allowed NSSAI, and the target AMF Set or, based on configuration, the list of candidate AMF(s).
 When multiple Network Slice instances in the registration area are able to serve a given S-NSSAI and the NSSF has selected one of them to serve the UE, the NSSF may return a NSI ID associated with that given S-NSSAI.
 The NSSF may return the NRF(s) to be used to select NFs/services within the selected Network Slice instance(s).
 It may return also information regarding rejection causes for S-NSSAI(s) not included in the Allowed NSSAI.

 NOTE: The NRF(s) returned by the NSSF belong to any level of NRF (see clause 6.2.6 of TS 23.501 [2]) according to the deployment decision of the operator.